Fort Hays State Tigers football

 The Fort Hays State Tigers football program represents Fort Hays State University in college football.
 They participate in Division II sports within the NCAA in the Mid-America Intercollegiate Athletics Association (MIAA).
 The team plays their home games in Lewis Field Stadium, located on the Fort Hays State University campus in Hays, Kansas.

 Fort Hays State's football program dates back to 1902.
-The Tigers claimed have claimed 11 conference championships, including a recent MIAA conference championship in the 2017 season.
+The Tigers have claimed 11 conference championships, including a recent MIAA conference championship in the 2017 season.